Lesley Vainikolo: Match Fit

 In 2022, he was in the Kiwis alumni team in the season 2 finale of Match Fit as a member of the multi-sport team.
 In 2023, Vanikolo participated in season 3 of Match Fit, where former rugby players return to play against the Australian counterparts.
 He joined in the first season that featured former rugby league stars.
-He revealed that he lost his brother from heart attack.
+He revealed that he lost his brother to a heart attack.
 His father also suffered from diabetes and asthma, while his mother died 2 years ago from complications of diabetes.
 His wife is Sienna and he has a 14-year-old son, Kava.
 He also revealed that Sienna is battling cancer, but she recovered 2 months later.
-In episode 3: He scored a hat-trick against Ex-All Blacks and Sevens in Beach Rugby game.
+In episode three, he scored a hat-trick against Ex-All Blacks and Sevens in Beach Rugby game.

 In 2024, he returned for Match Fit: Union vs. League.
-He represented the League team despite represented both codes.
-He revealed that he works in Wesley College as Director of Rugby and teacher's aide since last year.
+He represented the League team despite having represented both codes.
+He revealed that he has worked at Wesley College as Director of Rugby and teacher's aide since last year.
 He is also the dorm parent in his night role.
 While Pita Alatini and Carlos Spencer went -15 for metabolic age vs. biological age for the best possible result, he, Clinton Toopi and Henry Fa'afili started out +15, which is the worst possible result.
 Despite this: He has great aerobic fitness and was able to control the pace on the vertical ski-erg machine, but ended up destroying them due to his strength.
 He was named a League captain for the final match as he made the most improvements in the league team and is the only player who is a dual-code international player.